The Department of History

 Department: History

-MSL 302 Applied Team Leadership.
+MSL 302 Applied Leadership in Units.
 3 Credits

-Prerequisite(s): MSG 301.
+Prerequisite(s): MSL 301.

+3cr.
 Provides a forum in order to execute and evaluate the leadership skills and abilities developed in practical exercises, tactical scenarios, and mentorship.
 Evaluates the tactical, technical, and administrative skills and duties common to all branches of the Army.
 Develops leadership behaviors and the ability to function effectively in small unit operations.
 Examines the role communications, values, and ethics play in the leadership role.
 Topics include: ethical decision-making, considerations of others, spirituality in the military, and case studies of effective leaders.
 Explores the leader’s role in planning, directing, and coordinating the efforts of individuals and small groups in tactical missions.
 This course includes a required field training component which includes physical fitness, orienteering, and other outdoor skills.
 Offered Spring semester.

 Lecture Hours 3